Last updated Jun 3rd, 2022

 It’s vital to define what dynamic creative is since DCO and dynamic creative are used interchangeably.

-DCO or dynamic creative optimization is a core feature of Facebook’s Power 5 ad tools released in 2019 to improve conversions from ads.
+DCO or dynamic creative optimization was a core feature of Facebook’s Power 5 ad tools released in 2019 to improve conversions from ads.

 DCO enables advertisers to test which ad performs best by dynamically delivering different combinations of creatives to the target audience.
 You can use a combination of 10 images or videos, 5 titles, 5 text variations, 5 descriptions, and 5 CTA buttons.